-means that you have plenty of space for entertaining your guests, or simply to cook and enjoy a meal without the confines of the house.
-But like many things, an outdoor kitchen also rings with it a few tasks for the Fall To-Do list.
-Most of these tasks can be completed in a weekend, so just be sure to make time for it before cold weather strikes – as failing to do them can make for an expensive start to your outdoor kitchen’s use-ability next season.
+An outdoor kitchen provides plenty of space for entertaining guests, or to simply cook and enjoy a meal outside.
+But like many things, outdoor kitchens also bring with it a few tasks to add to your fall to-do list.
+It is easy to complete these tasks within a weekend, so make sure to do it before cold weather strikes.
+Not preparing your outdoor kitchen can lead to an expensive start to the cooler weather season.

-How to Get Your Outdoor Kitchen Ready for Next Year
+How to Get Your Outdoor Kitchen Ready for Fall

-Living in Georgia means cold weather season is not as intense as it is to our North.
-However, it doesn’t mean that you can completely ignore cold weather and assume you don’t need to take preventative measures for your outdoor kitchen.
-Doing these proactive tasks will make the next season of outside cooking easier to achieve.
+Living in Georgia means our cold weather season is not as intense as it is to our North.
+However, it doesn’t mean that you can completely ignore cold weather and not take preventative measures for your outdoor kitchen.
+By being proactive, you will make outdoor cooking easier this fall season.

 Take time to clear out any water that might be stored in the pipes.
 Failing to do this can lead to burst pipes should the weather drop below freezing.
 Check to see that all drain valves are in the open position so that no water can be trapped.
 This is also the time to clean the sink and cover it to prevent any scratches.